botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-commands-limits.md

   the limit.
 - **addMessageReactions:** 20 calls per CC -> counter key "add_reaction_message".
 Each reaction added counts towards the limit.
-- **deleteMessageReaction: 1**0 calls per CC -> counter key "del_reaction_message".
-Each removed added counts towards the limit.
+- **deleteMessageReaction:** 10 calls per CC -> counter key "del_reaction_message".
+Each reaction removed counts towards the limit.
 - **editChannelName/Topic:** 10 calls per CC -> counter key "edit_channel"
 - **regex cache limit:** 10 (this means you cant have more than 10 different regexes on a CC)